-PART 3: MONITORING PLAN What parameter is to be monitored?
+PART 3: MONITORING P LAN What parameter is to be monitored?
 Where is the parameter to be monitored?
 How is the parameter to be monitore (what should be measured and how)?
 When is the parameter to be monitored (timing and frequency)?
-By Whom is the parameter to be monitored- (responsibility)?
-How much is the cost associated with implementation of monitoring - Review of declarations of purchased paint and solvents (avoidance of hazardous paint and solvents) Operation Phase of the install led mobile COVID 19 h Plan for regular maintenance of the installations (water supply, sewage network, electricity, heating) within the hospital On site visual assessment and checks of the documentation Overview of the Plan for regular and preventive maintenance Before the start of the operation of the hospital Representatives from the Municipality of XXX and Director of the Hospital (XXXX) in City of XXXX Communal inspector Responsible persons employed in the hospital Hospital budget Fire Protection PlanTo ensure that all fire protection measures are implementedReview of measures measures Review of the Plan and proposed fire protection measures At the beginning of hospital operation.
-Director of the Hospital (XXXX) in City of XXXX Responsible persons employed in the hospital Hospital budget Waste management plan (special attention to infectious waste) On site visual assessment and checks of the documentation Adequate collection and storage of hazardous and toxic substances (including medical infectious waste) and other waste streams Signing contract for transportation, disposal and incineration of hazardous waste (including medical infectious waste) only by authorized companies, Review of declarations of purchased disinfectants Before the start of the operation of the hospital Director of the Hospital (XXXX) in City of XXXX Representatives from the Municipality of XXX Communal inspector Health care inspector Responsible persons employed in the hospital Hospital budget Labour management procedures applied for all medical staff Visual evaluation and check if all health care measures for medical workers and applied The medical PPE provided in appropriate quantity to each medical person Every day before the starting the medical care activities, cleaning activities, etc. in the mobile hospital Representative from the mobile hospital Labour related inspector Hospital budget
+By Whom is the parameter to be monitored-(responsibility)? is the cost associated with implementation of monitoring - Transportation, disposal and incineration of hazardous waste only by authorized companies, - Review of declarations of purchased paint and solvents (avoidance of hazardous paint and solvents) Operation Phase of the insta alled mobile COVID 19 hospita or repurposing of Health Care Facilities (reconstr ruction) Plan for regular maintenance of the installations (water supply, sewage network, electricity, heating) within the hospital On site visual assessment and checks of the documentation Overview of the Plan for regular and preventive maintenance Before the start of the operation of the hospital Representatives from the Municipality of XXX and Director of the Hospital (XXXX) in City of XXXX Communal inspector Responsible persons employed in the hospital Hospital budget Fire Protection Plan To ensure that all fire protection measures are implemented Review of the Plan and proposed fire protection measures At the beginning of hospital operation.
+Director of the Hospital (XXXX) in City of XXXX Responsible persons employed in the hospital Hospital budget Waste management plan (special attention to infectious waste) On site visual assessment and checks of the documentation Adequate collection and storage of hazardous and toxic substances (including medical infectious waste), including sharps and vaccine program wastes and other waste streams Signing contract for transportation, disposal and incineration of hazardous waste (including medical infectious waste) only by authorized companies, Review of declarations of purchased disinfectants Continuously after the start of the operation of the hospital/HCF Director of the Hospital (XXXX) in City of XXXX/HCF Representatives from the Municipality of XXX Communal inspector Health care inspector Responsible persons employed in the hospital Hospital budget Labour management procedures applied for all medical staff On site visual assessment and checks of the documentation Visual evaluation and check if all health care measures for medical workers and applied The medical PPE provided in appropriate quantity to each medical person Every day before the starting the medical care activities, cleaning Representative from the mobile hospital Labour related inspector Hospital budget